Dominiscus1/Weather-Dashboard/README.md

   ## License
   </br>
-  This application uses No License license.
+  This application uses No license.